-The following are important items considered potential risk factors to the development of the businesses of Gurunavi Group.
+The following are important items considered potential risk factors to the development of the businesses of the Gurunavi Group.

 The following items are listed in order to actively disclose information to investors and shareholders and include items deemed necessary for investment decisions or for general understanding of the Group's business operations.
 Risks not of critical importance to investment decisions or general understanding of business operations have also been included.
 The Group recognizes that these risk events may occur, and has policies in place to contain them or respond to their occurrence.
 In order to properly evaluate the Group's operating status and future business, it is important to pay careful attention to the following items.
-The forward-looking risk items outlined below are those identified by the company as of May 11, 2016.
+The forward-looking risk items outlined below are those identified by the company as of update date.
 Furthermore, the following is not an exhaustive list of the risks governing an investment in Gurunavi, Inc. shares.

 3.Number of users